e guide to Teaching Tricky Topics

 This project is funded by the ESRC’s Impact Accelerator Account and consists of:

 The Open University’s Institute of Educational Technology team:

-- Researchers: Dr Anne Adams and Dr Anne Pike,
+- Researchers: Dr Anne Adams, Dr Anne Pike, and Dr Gill Clough

 - Learning Design expert Tom Olney,